-Posts tagged Kuala Lumpur
+Kuala Lumpur 56

 As you might already know I am desperately looking for a satay in Klang Valley that could rival, and perhaps even better than those that I had in Singapore which I hate to admit is still the best I ever had to date.
 So when two of my fellow readers recommended Sate Zainah Ismail at […]

 **Nov 2001 update: Life Centre is undergoing major renovations but Munakata is still open for business as usual.
 About a year ago I went to Munakata‘s Japanese Buffet and I was happy with their authentic Japanese dishes served in the ala-carte buffet.
 Since then I have been to a couple of Japanese buffets with some […]

 Hidden behind Istana Negara along Jalan Bellamy is an array of ikan bakar stalls next to each other forming a medan ikan bakar.
 Despite its secluded location it gets extremely crowded especially during lunch hour.
 Not knowing which stall to go for, we chose Gerai No.3 that was the busiest among all.
 Three huge frying […]